aitzazyounus8-sketch/Qibla-direction-and-prayer-timing-app/README.md

 git clone https://github.com/aitzazyounus8-sketch/Qibla-direction-and-prayer-timing-app/blob/main/Qibla%20and%20prayer%20App%20Zip.zip

 # 2. Compile the source code using g++
-g++ main.cpp PrayerCalculator.cpp utils.cpp -o prayer_calculator
+paste this command in the terminal to compile the source code: g++ main.cpp PrayerCalculator.cpp utils.cpp -o prayer_calculator

 Once compiled, you can run the executable directly from your terminal.
 The program will prompt you for your location data.